This isn’t going to be your typical, feel-good blog.

 How to Beat Procrastination for Good: Get to the Root of the Problem

-Some people say, “Well Julia, you don’t know depression.”
+Some people might say, “Well Julia, you don’t know depression.”
 I say – I understand depression.
-I grew up in a cult and once upon a time, believed my life was worth nothing at 19 years old.
+I grew up in a cult and, once upon a time, believed my life was worth nothing at 19 years old.
 If anyone knows, I do.

 So trust me when I say I know that procrastination, depression, bad habits, and negative mindsets are bedfellows.